telerik/blazor-docs/system-requirements.md

 | .NET 5 | 2.19.0 | 4.6.0 |
 | .NET Core 3.1 | 2.5.0 | 4.6.0 |

->warning We recommend using only **supported** .NET versions in production applications.
+> We recommend using only **supported** .NET versions in production applications.
 This enables stability, maintenance, security patches and performance improvements.

 ### Preview .NET Versions